ReconfigureIO/UX/docs/source/overview.rst

 .. image:: ReconfigureArchAWS.png

-The FPGA has 64 GiB dedicated memory (DRAM) which can be used to share data between the CPU and FPGA.
+Each FPGA card has 64 GiB dedicated memory (DRAM) which can be used to share data between the CPU and FPGA.

 .. image:: ReconfigureFPGAarchitecture.png